 Note: yes, this post will eventually circle around to science, I promise!

-IA very close and beloved family member recently asked me, “Do you think that young people just haven’t had anything else to protest in their lifetime?”
+A very close and beloved family member recently asked me, “Do you think that young people just haven’t had anything else to protest in their lifetime?”
 When I echoed this to my husband later, he cringed, a sign that there was something objectively wrong with this question.
 When I responded to this family member, who I love so very much, I took the opportunity to do what I thought was building a bridge instead of starting a fight.
 In doing so, I regret not speaking my mind.
 I told this family member that I thought, yes, I had heard/read that this enraged response to the death of George Floyd and many others might be amplified because of the pandemic keeping everyone at home, stir crazy, and starved of action.
 Not what I wanted to say.

 What I wish I could have said to her, had I been able to find the grace and patience to respond without inflammation, was no, I don’t think that is true.
 I’ve witnessed lots of marches and protests in my lifetime for all different types of causes.
 So that tells me that not everyone is paying attention.
 This particularly horrible issue of racial inequality is finally getting the attention it needs.
 I’m going to venture to say that I don’t think this is a political issue; it’s a fact.
 People of color are disproportionately affected by police brutality, and that is just not something that I or lots of other people can live with.

-I am not brave enough to go out and stand at the protests with my brothers and sisters, but I am grateful you are doing this because it is making a difference.
+I am not brave enough to go out and stand at the protests with my friends and family, but I am grateful you are doing this because it is making a difference.
 The way I believe I can make a difference is by putting my words out there and hoping that someone will find them meaningful.
 So here is a post that I actually wrote a very long time ago and didn’t have the guts to publish because I thought it might label me and subsequently push away some of my potential clients, family, and friends.
 I hope that those who read this can keep an open mind if this perspective doesn’t agree with yours.

 I wrote this post in response to a book I read that really changed the way I think about racial issues.
 Before reading the book, I had seen a Facebook post from my aunt who had attended a talk called “White fragility: confronting underlying racism.”
 In her post, she mentioned a book with a similar name.
 I was intrigued, so I checked the book out from the library.
 No matter what race you identify with, I highly recommend reading it if you are at all interested in becoming a better person!